-Medical Offices of Manhattan’s otolaryngologist specialist, Lisa Alex, MD, speaks to HuffPost Wellness about Unexpected Reasons Why You Might Have A Fever
+Medical Offices of Manhattan’s primary care specialist, Lisa Alex, MD, speaks to HuffPost Wellness about Unexpected Reasons Why You Might Have A Fever

 There are many reasons why you may have a fever, some benign and self-resolving and some that may be more grave in nature.
 Here are some common causes of a fever —